 These techniques enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.

-Cloud native is much about speed and agility.
-Business systems are evolving from enabling business capabilities to weapons of strategic transformation, accelerating business velocity and growth.
-It's imperative to get ideas to market immediately.
+Cloud native is about speed and agility.
+Business systems are evolving from enabling business capabilities to weapons of strategic transformation that accelerate business velocity and growth.
+It's imperative to get new ideas to market immediately.

-Here are some companies who have implemented these techniques.
+Here are some companies who have implemented cloud-native techniques.
 Think about the speed, agility, and scalability they've achieved.

 |Uber||Has 1,000+ services in production.
 Deploys several thousand times each week.|